 We participate in the National Resident Matching Program/Specialty Matching Services (NRMP/SMS), also known as the Match.
 Applications to our fellowship program are through the Electronic Residency Application Service (ERAS).
-The deadline for receipt of all application materials is in October.
-We will be offering interviews from August to October.
-The Fellowship Program Director is Dr. Avlin Imaeda, and the Associate Director is Dr. Amir Masoud.
 If you have any questions or comments, please contact Karen Lawhorn at the following address:

 Yale School of Medicine